If you want to use functionality for Umbrella companies, you need to enable it.

 The easiest option is to use the default value which is the pre-existing system AHPAY code.

 This is the code used for repaying employee expenses.

-This should be created as an ‘Addition’ code that is not subject to Tax, NI or Pensions
+This should be created as an Addition code, not subject to Tax, NI or Pensions

-You can ignore this or leave it set to ‘None’ unless you are doing CIS Umbrella payroll.
+You can ignore this or leave it set to None, unless you have a CIS Umbrella payroll.